SalsaBoy990/uifactory/src/posts/2019-11-09-google-earth-engine-api-reference-page-re-design.md

 There are two high severity usability issues and none of them have to do anything with visual design.

 #### Issue No. 1.
 The API reference page loads very slowly.
 Content is dynamically generated.
 Load times are between 20-30 secs, very bad  developer experience!
-There is loading animation, but it does not reduce the frustration of having to wait all the time when I want to search for a method to use in my scripts.
+There is loading animation, but it does not reduce the frustration of having to wait all the time when I want to search for a method to use it in my scripts.

 #### Issue No. 2.
 All of the available objects, methods, functionalities are listed on one single page in alphabetical order.
 With no grouping at all And 1.569 terms are in the API!
 There is no search field for the API terms.
 The searchbar at the header is a global one, so it applies to the whole docs website, and it does not give back the link to the specific API term I am searching for.
 Rather it gives search results from the Guide pages.